 Slip and fall accidents can be caused by broken stairs and defective handrails.
-When someone is injured in a broken stairway accident, the property owner may be liable for the victim’s damages.
-The victim can file a personal injury lawsuit to recover compensation for:
+When you are injured in a broken stairway accident, the property owner may be liable for your damages.
+You can file a personal injury lawsuit to recover compensation for:

 A homeowner’s or renter’s insurance policy may cover injuries that occur on the property.
 Commercial property insurance will generally cover stairway injuries on business properties.
 However, claims for coverage may involve issues of getting full compensation or insurance company bad faith.